rnd-ash/ecu_diagnostics/README.md

  The specification implemented in this crate is v2.2, dated 05-08-2002

 ### Unified diagnostic services (UDS)

  ISO14429 - UDS is an advanced diagnostic protocol utilized by almost all vehicle manufacturers from 2006 onwards.
 Like KWP2000, this protocol allows for reading/writing directly to the ECU, and should therefore be used with caution.

  The specification implemented in this crate is the second edition, dated 01-12-2006.

-## Diagnostic server checklist
+## Diagnostic API features

+The following features are working for each diagnostic server

+### Global

+These features are implemented for all diagnostic server

+* SendByteArray
+* SendByteArrayWithResponse

 ### OBD2

-TBA
+* Service01 - Live PIDs
+* Service09 - Vehicle information
+* Service04 - Clear DTCs

 ### KWP2000

-Custom service support: YES

 Working specification services:

+* ClearDiagnosticInformation
+* ECUReset
+* InputOutputControlByLocalIdentifier
+* Enable/Disable messageTransmission
+* ReadDataByIdentifier
+* ReadDataByLocalIdentifier
+* ReadECUIdentification (Specific for Daimler ECUs)
+* ReadMemoryByAddress
+* ReadStatusOfDTCs
+* Routine control (Start, stop, status)
+* SecurityAccess
 * StartDiagnosticSession
-* ECUReset
-* ReadDTCByStatus
-* ReadECUIdentification
-* ReadStatusOfDTC
-* ClearDiagnosticInformation

 ### UDS

-Custom service support: YES

 Working specification services:

+* AccessTimingParameters
+* ClearDiagnosticInformation
+* CommunicationControl
 * DiagnosticSessionControl
 * ECUReset
 * ReadDTCInformation